Songül Öden: Life and career

 In 2009, she acted in a movie called Acı Aşk which is written by Onur Ünlü and in 2011 she appeared in 72.
 Koğuş which is a work by Orhan Kemal.
 Acı Aşk ("Bitter Love") in which she co-stars with Halit Ergenç, Cansu Dere and Ezgi Asaroğlu is her first-ever cinematic performance and was released on 18 December 2009.
 She also appeared in the Egyptian TV series Underground as a guest actress.

-Songül Öden returned to television in 2011 with the series Umutsuz Ev Kadınları.
+Songül Öden returned to television in 2011 with the series Umutsuz Ev Kadınları adaptation of Desperate Housewives.
+She had leading role in "Bir Aile Hikayesi" adaptation of This is Us.
+With Haluk Bilginer, she played in "Şeref Bey" and "Uysallar".

 Öden had been a part of a project in the Middle East about disapproval of women and child death in Palestine with eight world stars.
 In 2009 she was declared a Culture and Peace Envoy in Bulgaria.